Bio-innovation: Materials Languages

 From different organic waste collected from own consumption, and neighbouring premises, a natural drying process is carried out, selection and processing to convert this discard into useful matter, giving it a new use and a new meaning.

-Ocloya Studio artistic and multidisciplinary study that emphasises new ideas, languages and possible solutions for the textile and fashion present that involves thinking about the past at the same time as the future.
+Ocloya Studio's artistic and multidisciplinary study emphasises new ideas, languages and possible solutions for the textile and fashion present that involves thinking about the past at the same time as the future.

 Banana peel, turmeric, avocado dye, avocado peel, orange peel, gelatine, water, cherry ink, glycerine, wax